TanmayJain97/Indian-States-Census-Analyser/README.md

 # Indian-States-Census-Analyser

-Modified to UC 1 - Ability for the analyser to load the Indian States Census Information from a csv file
+Modified to UC 2 - Given the States Census CSV file, Check to ensure the Number of Record matches